 Below is a summary of the principal factors that could materially harm our business, operating results and/or financial condition, impair our future prospects or cause the price of our Class A common stock to decline.
 This summary does not address all of the risks that we face.
-Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found below under the heading "Risk Factors" and should be carefully considered, together with other information in this Form 10-Q and our other filings with the Securities and Exchange Commission ("SEC") before making an investment decision regarding our Class A common stock.
+Additional discussion of the risks summarized in this risk factor summary, and other risks that we face, can be found below under the heading "Risk Factors" and should be carefully considered, together with other information in this Form 10-K and our other filings with the Securities and Exchange Commission ("SEC") before making an investment decision regarding our Class A common stock.

-- Our business depends on our ability to retain and upgrade paying users, and any decline in renewals or upgrades could adversely affect our future results of operations. - · Our future growth could be harmed if we fail to attract new users or convert registered users to paying users. - Our business could be damaged, and we could be subject to liability if there is any unauthorized access to our data or our users' content, including through privacy and data security breaches or incidents. - We have a limited history of operating with a Virtual First workforce and the long-term impact on our financial results and business operations is uncertain. - We operate in competitive markets, and we must continue to compete effectively. - · Our business depends upon the interoperability of our platform across devices, operating systems, and third-party applications that we do not control. - · Our business could be harmed by any significant disruption of service on our platform or loss of content. - We generate revenue from sales of subscriptions to our platform, and any decline in demand for our platform or for content collaboration solutions in general could negatively impact our business. - Failure to respond to rapid technological changes, extend our platform, or develop new features or products may harm our ability to compete effectively, which would adversely affect our business. - The full extent of the impacts of the on-going COVID-19 pandemic on our business is currently unknown, but it may adversely affect our financial results as well as our business operations. - We may not successfully manage our growth or plan for future growth. - We depend on our key personnel and other highly qualified personnel, and if we fail to attract, integrate, and retain our personnel, and maintain our unique corporate culture, our business could be harmed. - Our lack of a significant outbound sales force may limit the potential growth of our business. - Our revenue growth rate has declined in recent periods and may continue to slow in the future. - · We have a history of net losses, we may increase expenses in the future, and we may not be able to achieve or to maintain profitability. - Servicing our 2026 Notes and 2028 Notes (as defined below) may require a significant amount of cash, and we may not have sufficient cash flow or the ability to raise the funds necessary to satisfy our obligations under the 2026 Notes or 2028 Notes.
+- Our business depends on our ability to retain and upgrade paying users, and any decline in renewals or upgrades could adversely affect our future results of operations. - · Our future growth could be harmed if we fail to attract new users or convert registered users to paying users. - Our business could be damaged, and we could be subject to liability if there is any unauthorized access to our data or our users' content, including through privacy and data security breaches or incidents. - Our business may be significantly impacted by a change in general economic, political, and market conditions, including any resulting effect on consumer or business spending. - We operate in competitive markets, and we must continue to compete effectively. - Our business depends upon the interoperability of our platform across devices, operating systems, and third-party applications that we do not control. - Our business could be harmed by any significant disruption of service on our platform or loss of content. - We generate revenue from sales of subscriptions to our platform, and any decline in demand for our platform, or for content collaboration solutions in general, could negatively impact our business. - Failure to respond to rapid technological changes, extend our platform, or develop new features or products may harm our ability to compete effectively, which would adversely affect our business. - We may not successfully manage our growth or successfully execute our plan for future growth.

+- We depend on our key personnel and other highly qualified personnel, and if we fail to attract, integrate, and retain our personnel, and maintain our unique corporate culture, our business could be harmed. - We have a limited history of operating with a Virtual First workforce and the long-term impact on our financial results and business operations remains uncertain. - Our lack of a significant outbound sales force may limit the potential growth of our business. - Our revenue growth rate has declined in recent periods and may continue to slow in the future. - · We have a history of net losses, we may increase expenses in the future, and we may not be able to achieve or maintain profitability. - Servicing our 2026 Notes and 2028 Notes (as defined below) may require a significant amount of cash, and we may not have sufficient cash flow or the ability to raise the funds necessary to satisfy our obligations under the 2026 Notes or 2028 Notes.